zjuradoq/BioCRNPyler/docs/membrane_features.rst

     # Define component
     MC = MembraneChannel(integral_membrane_protein = "IMP", substrate = "S",
                          direction = 'Importer')
-Then the mechanism for facilitated transport can be implemented and stored in a dictionary.
+Then, the mechanism for facilitated transport can be implemented and stored in a dictionary.

 .. code-block:: python